JetBrains/amper/README.md

 # Amper

 Amper is a project configuration and build tool.
-Its goal is to provide a great and smooth user experience and IDE support We believe that this can be achieved by:
+Its goal is to provide a great and smooth user experience and IDE support.
+We believe that this can be achieved by:

 - providing a developer- and IDE-friendly declarative configuration DSL - to simplify not only the initial setup but